I can finally announce that the Stellar Qt/C++ SDK port is done.

 I renamed it from StellarQore to StellarQtSDK to make sure that there is no confusion with Stellar Core.
 I also moved it to github

 It has all the functionality and tests as the official Java SDK and it is proven to work in the wallet I presented for the last Challenge.

 I finally licenced it as MPL licence.
 It is almost the MIT licence but improvements to the source code must be published.
 So feel free to build anything with it.

-On the other hand, Qt is licenced as GPL/LGPL, even if a company is behind it, it is also the KDE community backing it.
+On the other hand, Qt is licenced as GPL/LGPL, a company is behind it but also the KDE community is backing it.

 For people wondering why I chose Qt: first because Qt is my preferred framework to work with.
 I love the flexibility and the power it has.
 It is really multiplatform, it allows you to build energy optimized applications with attractive interfaces.

 This SDK opens the door to Stellar to C++ developers who don´t like to run code inside a browser engine.